gwathlobal/CotD/src/README.txt

 --------------------
 THE CELESTIAL COMMUNION

- - You can start as an Chrome Angel who can easily dispatch lowly Imps.
+ - You can start as a Chrome Angel who can easily dispatch lowly Imps.
  - Alternatively, you can start a group of Trinity mimics, each having distinct role and abilities.
  - Bless humans to gain power.
  - To win, kill all demons or ascend beyond the angel.
 Survival of mankind is not required.